Last updated: 1 day ago

 ● Find devices within inches of their location

-The need to track devices like keys and wallets is nothing new, and now Apple could be getting in on the game.
-Utilizing their new U1 chip introduced with the iPhone 11 and iPhone 11 Pro, you'll be able to track devices down to within an inch of their location using a rumored device that may be called "AirTags."
+Keeping track of keys and wallets with connected trackers isn't new, but Apple may introduce its own tracking device soon.
+Utilizing the new U1 chip introduced with the iPhone 11 and iPhone 11 Pro, you'll be able to track devices to within an inch of their location using a rumored device dubbed "AirTags."

-The U1 chip was initally intended to increase accuracy of AirDrop by offering a directional system for pointing your phone directly at the person you want to send something to.
+The U1 chip was initally introduced as a way to increase the accuracy of AirDrop by offering a direction-based method to share content.
 This technology uses triangulation and motion to determine what it is looking for.

 iOS 13 included an update to the Find My Friends and Find My iPhone apps, combining them into one single app called "Find My."
 With this app you will theoretically be finding more than just your friends and Apple devices when combined with "AirTags."